Build strong, powerful quads for movement, strength and balance

 Workout 2 Quads (Hypertrophy & Endurance)

-This workout is all about building size and stamina in your quads.
-Front squats and leg press push big strength, while extensions and lunges keep tension on the muscles for that burning pump.
-Great if you want thicker legs that don’t just look strong but can handle longer sets without giving up.
-Expect heavy work paired with volume and your quads will feel this one.
+This workout is entirely focused on building mass and endurance in your quads.
+Front squats and leg press provide significant strength, while extensions and lunges keep the tension on the muscles for that burning pump.
+Ideal if you want thicker legs that not only look strong but can also handle longer sets without giving up.
+Expect heavy work combined with volume; your quads will definitely feel this one.

 Forward Lunge